 Overview

-The Califia® Perfusion Simulator system can simulate a patient before, during and after cardiopulmonary bypass for open heart surgery or for long-term support with extracorporeal membrane oxygenation (ECMO).
+The CALIFIA® Perfusion Simulator system can simulate a patient before, during and after cardiopulmonary bypass for open heart surgery or for long-term support with extracorporeal membrane oxygenation (ECMO).
 It is a programmable, high fidelity simulator system designed to attach to any heart-lung or ECMO machine and circuit.
 It is intended both as a teaching tool, and as a tool for evaluating the performance of a clinician in the conduct of a simulated clinical case.
-Among the more significant features of the Califia simulator is its wide range of automatic, physiological responses.
-Another important capability is the ability to script and load unique clinical scenarios which allow any patient parameter, or machine setting to be pre-established and set automatically.
+Among the more significant features of the CALIFIA simulator is its wide range of automatic physiological responses.
+Another important capability is the ability to script and load unique clinical scenarios which allow any patient parameter, or machine setting, to be pre-established and set automatically.
 Each scenario step includes the patients’ physiological parameters, controls for which of the ancillary monitors are displayed, and even text to speech entries for requests or other communication during the case.
 These individual scenario “steps” can be started and automatically advanced at predetermined intervals.
-In addition, progression through the scenario steps can be stopped and started at the instructor’s (operators) discretion.
-Once a clinical scenario is loaded, the instructor can change anything, make comments and sequentially step through the case or allow it to proceed at the predetermined intervals.
+In addition, progression through the scenario steps can be stopped and started at the operator’’sdiscretion.
+The operator can modify scenario parameters and manually trigger the next step in the scenario program.
+Alternatively, steps can be set to advance automatically at predetermined intervals.

 Simulator Components

-Califia® is made up of four components shown in blue in Figure 1
+CALIFIA® is made up of four components shown in blue in Figure 1